CV Formats Guide + Templates for 2023

 Should graphics be used in a CV?

-Depending on your industry, graphics and photos may be required to be on your CV, especially if you are in the arts, an actor, or a model.
+It depends.
+Graphics and photos may be required on your CV, especially if you are in sales, the arts, an actor or a model.

 In some European countries, the UK and the U.S., a ‘no-frills’ CV is preferred, so photos should not be included unless specifically requested.